Questions & Answers

 - Stage 2: Semi-finalists are invited to submit a detailed slide presentation by March 28, 2021.
 Finalists are announced April 18, 2020.

-- Stage 3: Finalists pitch their ideas in front of an expert judging panel in June 2021 at Imperial College Business School in London (exact date TBA).
+- Stage 3: Finalists pitch their ideas in front of an expert judging panel on May 27, 2021 at Imperial College Business School in London (exact date TBA).

 What does a concept note look like?